Wisconsin State Alcohol Laws and Questions

 At What Time Should The Bar Close?

-Question: I understand that bar time is 2:30 on Friday and Saturday nights and all drinks must be finished…but what I would like to know is if there a certain amount of time that you must have all your customers out of the bar by?
+Question: I understand that bar time is 2:30 on Friday and Saturday nights and all drinks must be finished.
+But what I would like to know is if there is a certain amount of time that you must have all your customers out of the bar by?
 Do they need to be out by 2:30, or can you ensure they all leave by 2:45?
 Is there any leeway, and is it written anywhere?

 Answer: Must leave by 2:30 AM; there is no “grace period” written into state law.